Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 use and/or licence applicable available here and/or in the metadata related to this data.

 Ouranos reserves the right to revoke access to PAVICS for reasons that are deemed abusive.
-Some examples of abuse would include, but not be limited to:
+Some examples of abusive behaviour could include, but not be limited to:

 * Execution of programs, software, processes that are intended to disrupt (or that could reasonably be expected to disrupt) other computer or network users, or damage or degrade performance, software or hardware components of a system.
 * Mining cryptocurrencies.